thedamon/writings/writing/fiction/late-stage-autumn-blow-jobs.md

 First it’s just leaves.
 Then more leaves
 Then it’s mush
-Then it’s dirt and worms.
+Then it’s dirt and and and worms.
 Then it’s larvae and pupae and grossiliae.
 What’s next!
 A root!
 A shoot!